 From 2014 to 2021, the Atwater Library and Computer Centre is conducting an important project funded by Status of Women Canada aimed at preventing and eliminating cyberviolence against girls and young women.
-Cyberviolence (e.g. cyberbullying, Internet luring and cyberstalking) and sexual violence are complex problems that requires nuanced and multi-pronged approaches.
+Cyberviolence (e.g. cyberbullying, internet luring and cyberstalking) and sexual violence are complex problems that requires nuanced and multi-pronged approaches.
 There is a pressing

 Category Archives: Uncategorized

 Context We are conducting an important three-year project funded by Status of Women Canada addressing the issue of rape culture.
 Our project focuses on partnerships with colleges/CEGEPs to develop policy solutions, pedagogical strategies and knowledge mobilization approaches that respond to this problem.
-We believe that college campuses are an important point of engagement addressing rape
+We believe that college campuses are an important point of engagement in addressing

 Here’s another podcast from the No Filter series — an interview with feminist artist Barbara Kruger.
 The iconic artist discusses “curated selfies, owning a font, and why we all need likes.”
 Listen here.

 No Filter: Women Owning it Online is a podcast series that explores what it means to be a woman online.
 This episode features Jasmyn Lawson, former culture editor at Giphy.
 “That’s the search engine that houses all those looped videos we use to express emotion – and ourselves – online.
 But when Jasmyn started working there,

 Over the past year new initiatives have been, and continue to be, set in motion to provide safety for women attending summer festivals and other outdoor events in Montreal.
 There are often occurrences of sexual harassment at these events, and Mayor Valerie Plante — along with others — has vowed to make them safer spaces